What if the job of a construction foreman is nothing like what you expected? Being in this role is one of the most rewarding jobs around.

 The foreman, for instance, must have an ongoing dialogue with project architects to ensure that construction is true to the original architectural vision.
 He must also guide any outside contractors into working as a unified whole.

-Second, he must inspect the quality of work they produce while ensuring that it is still a safe work environment.
+Second, he must inspect the quality of work they produce while ensuring that it is a safe work environment.

 So far, you might think the job sounds pretty easy.
 After all, it involves a lot of watching other people work, right?